dpnpinto/PintoGPi/README.md

 ### Steps to get it done

-- Partition the SD the right way
+- Partition the SD card the right way
-- Format the sd card
+- Format the SD card
-- Mount stuff in you linux dsitro (I use Arch BTW :D))
+- Mount stuff in your linux distro (I use Arch BTW :D))
-- Copy the stage 3 Gentoo to your drive
+- Copy the stage 3 Gentoo to your mounted SD drive
-- Copy the boot stuff Kernel and modules
+- Copy the boot stuff Kernel and modules to boot
 - Config correct keyboard
 - Config correct local
 - Config FSTAB
 - remove pass from root user
 - reboot
 ...
 Will continue